opensofias/braindump/project_definitions.md

 ## economics for anarchists

-critical textbook for economics, covering mainstream economic theory as well as theories popular among anarchists, libertarians and socialists.
+critical textbook for economics, covering mainstream economic theory as well as theories popular among anarchists, libertarians and socialists. probably featuring furry characters.